 The National Center for Complementary and Alternative Medicine (NCCAM) has published the following precautions concerning taking ginkgo:

 - Side effects of ginkgo may include headache, nausea, gastrointestinal upset, diarrhea, dizziness, or allergic skin reactions.
 More severe allergic reactions have occasionally been reported.

-- There are some data to suggest that ginkgo can increase bleeding risk, so people who take anticoagulant drugs, have bleeding disorders, or have scheduled surgery or dental procedures should use caution and talk to a health care provider if using ginkgo.
+- There are some data to suggest that ginkgo can increase bleeding risk.
+People who take anticoagulant drugs, have bleeding disorders, or have scheduled surgery or dental procedures should use caution and talk to a health-care provider if using ginkgo.

 - Fresh (raw) ginkgo seeds contain large amounts of a chemical called ginkgotoxin, which can cause serious adverse reactions—even seizures and death.
 Roasted seeds can also be dangerous.
-Products made from standardized ginkgo leaf extracts contain little ginkgotoxin and appear to be safe when used orally and appropriately.
+Products made from standardized ginkgo leaf extracts contain little ginkgotoxin and appear to be safe when taken orally.

 If you are considering trying gingko as a treatment for dementia, talk to your doctor first.
 It may have benefits, but you want to avoid any adverse reactions.

 Some other popular alternative treatments for dementia include the following:

 Similar to gingko, some studies have shown vitamin E to be effective in slowing the progression of Alzheimer’s disease.
 Other studies have shown no effect.
 In high doses, vitamin E can increase your risk of bleeding disorders.
 Talk to your doctor before taking vitamin E supplements, especially if you take any blood-thinning medications (such as aspirin).